-After many years of writing, alternately in Tagalog and English, I noticed that I am now more at ease in English, although I can still write fluently in Tagalog.
-On self-reflection, I realized the reason for my strong English bias: I want to reach an intellectualized audience even if they too are Filipinos like me.
-The unspoken premise is that it has become easier for me (and more precise and concise) to write intellectually in English rather than in Tagalog.
+After many years of writing alternately in Tagalog and English, I noticed that I am now more at ease in English, although I can still write fluently in Tagalog.
+On self-reflection, I realized the reason for my strong English bias is that I want to reach an intellectualized audience even if they too are Filipinos like me.
+The unspoken premise is that Tagalog is much less intellectualized than English, and so it has become more precise, concise, and easier for me to write intellectually in English rather than in Tagalog.

-Thus, at work, I was almost always opting to write in English even if I had a choice.
-It became so habitual such that I was writing in English even those personal pieces I wanted to do, and which I could just as easily write in Tagalog, such as draft journal notes.
+Thus, at work, almost always I have been opting to write in English even if I had a choice of language.
+It became so habitual such that I’ve been most often writing in English even those personal pieces which I could just as easily write in Tagalog, such as draft journal notes.

-On further self-analysis, I see that I subconsciously avoided writing in Tagalog, despite a mostly Filipino prospective readership and subject matter, because I set myself a very high bar.
-I wanted to develop and internalize my own tight rule-set for Tagalog—a full-blown linguistic philosophy even—before committing myself to intellectualized Tagalog.
-In short, it wasn’t that I belittled the Tagalog language’s potential and actual capacity for intellectual expression.
+On further self-analysis, I see that subconsciously I avoided writing in Tagalog—despite a mostly Filipino prospective readership and subject matter—because I set myself a very high bar.
+I wanted to develop and internalize my own tight linguistic rule-set for Tagalog, a full-blown linguistic philosophy even, before committing myself to it.
+In other words, it wasn’t that I belittled Tagalog’s potential and actual capacity for intellectual expression.
 On the contrary, I wanted to prove and add to that capacity, while making sure that I’m still easily understood by the masses.

 In that regard, I openly admit my dissatisfaction with the theory and practice of a lot of intellectual writing in Tagalog today.
 Much of it is too stilted, intimidating and tortuous for the ordinary Filipino to read and understand.